 The electronic board is used to support and connect electronic components.
 It could be single-sided, double-sided, or multi-layer PCBs.
 The multilayer types allow for a higher component density.
 The boards are made by laminating layers of material together.
 The printed circuit types are then used to laminate such material together.
 The boards find application in many of the electronic products in the market.
 They are cheaper and efficient since most components are mounted and wired on just a single part.

 Typically, an electronic board is populated with electronic components.
 It came into use in 1967.
-The PCBs were designed by creating photomask on a mylar sheet of any size.
-The components are then laid out on mylar, and the traces are made using self-adhesive tape.
+The PCBs were designed by creating a photomask on a mylar sheet of any size.
+The details are then laid out on mylar, and the traces are made using self-adhesive tape.
 The modern electronic board is designed with a dedicated layout software through the following steps: